spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/dashboard/managing-merchants-performance-data.md

 This document describes what information you can check in the dashboard of the Merchant Portal.

-*Dashboard*  is the hub for merchants' important business and performance data.
+*Dashboard* is a hub for merchants' important business and performance data.
 It lets merchants monitor their own store inside the Marketplace by having a snapshot view of the most crucial information.

 **Dashboard** is the first page a merchant sees after logging into the Merchant Portal.

 ## Prerequisites

 To start working with the dashboard, navigate to **Merchant Portal&nbsp;<span aria-label="and then">></span> Dashboard**.

 Each section contains reference information.
 Make sure to review it before you start, or just look up the necessary information as you go through the process.